Exposing Long-Tail Safety Failures in Large Language Models through Efficient Diverse Response Sampling: Framework for Efficient Diverse Response Sampling

 \textbf{ 2.
 Diversity-Aware Selection:}\ To keep the total computational cost of expanding partial responses low and to maintain a small, diverse final response set, we select a subset $S'_i \subset S_{i-1}$ of size $n_i$ using diversity-aware subset selection.
 Specifically, the algorithm selects a smaller subset $S'_{i}$ from $S_{i-1}$ by maximizing a quality–diversity optimization problem: \begin{small}

-\end{small} where $q(s)$ is quality measure of the partial response $s\in S_{i-1}$, $h(A)$ is a metric measuring the diversity of the partial responses in the subset $A\subset S_{i-1}$, and $\lambda$ is a non-negative hyper-parameters controlling the quality-diversity trade-off.
-This selection ensures that the population remains high quality while maximizing semantic diversity, thereby enhancing exploration of the output space.
+\end{small} where $q(s)$ is a quality measure of the partial response $s\in S_{i-1}$, $h(A)$ is a metric measuring the diversity of the partial responses in the subset $A\subset S_{i-1}$, and $\lambda$ is a non-negative hyper-parameter controlling the quality-diversity trade-off.
+This selection ensures that the population remains of high quality while maximizing semantic diversity, thereby enhancing exploration of the output space.

 \paragraph{Termination.} The iterative process terminates after $K$ iterations when the population size reaches the target $n_K = r$, generating the set $S'_K$.
 Each sequence in this set is then expanded by $b_K$ new tokens, resulting in the final set $S_K$, which contains the diverse generated responses used for safety evaluation.